dm03514/blog/devops/valuestream-devops-metrics-poc/README.md

 The above image shows Github [issue](https://developer.github.com/v3/activity/events/types/#issuesevent) and [pull request](https://developer.github.com/v3/activity/events/types/#pullrequestevent).

-ValueStream aims to provide organization with a central point to collect the core devops metrics across all popular software (Jira, Jenkins, Github, Gitlab, Etc, anything with webhook/API support).

-Value stream aims to handle all integrations and non differentiating work and surface data using opentracing in order to tap into the amazing open tracing ecosystem.
+ValueStream's goal is to handle all integrations and non differentiating work by surfacing data using OpenTracing in order to tap into the amazing OpenTracing (jaeger) ecosystem.
+This supports drilling into a specific teams delivery performance, as well as dynamically generating a view of an organization's value-stream.

 <p align="center">
   <img src="static/value_stream_expanded_deploy.png">